cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 * `installTemplate<TmplName>` - Copies the template package (the zip file) into your local Skeletor cache.

-* `publishTemplate<TmplName>` - Publishes the named template package to Bintray so that other people can use it.
+* `publishTemplate<TmplName>` - Packages named template and creates or updates the `skeletor-manifest.txt` file in the build ouput alongside the packages for moving to the simple URL repository so that other people can use it.

 The template name is derived from the corresponding directory name.
 The plugin assumes that the directory name is in lower-case hyphenated form (such as